evanTheTerribleWarrior/Twilio-Outbound-Messaging/README.md

  * Enhanced Lookup to check for non-mobile numbers (to avoid sending unnecessary SMS)
  * Logs to understand errors
  * View Message statuses
+ * Basic Graphs for visualising the total message statuses and errors
  * Get Updated Message statuses to understand the final state of messages
  * JWT authentication